mohitsubramaniam15/mohitsubramaniam15/README.md

 ### 👋 About Me
+####Hello, world!
-Hello!
-I'm **Mohit Subramaniam**, a B.Tech student at **Vellore Institute of Technology** (VIT) specializing in **Computer Engineering with Cyber Physical Systems**.
-I am passionate about building technology-driven solutions and have hands-on experience in embedded systems, automation, software development, and more.
+I'm Mohit Subramaniam, a B.Tech student at **VIT Chennai**, specializing in **Computer Science Engineering (Cyber-Physical Systems)**.
+I focus on **data engineering, cloud computing**, and real-time analytics, working with **Azure, AWS, GCP, Snowflake, Fabric, and Airflow**.

+I’ve built scalable ETL pipelines, streaming architectures, and analytical dashboards using tools like Databricks, Power BI, dbt, Delta Lake, and Fabric.
 ---

 ### 🧰 Languages and Tools